What is a placental abruption?

 How is a placental abruption diagnosed?

 Placental abruption is diagnosed through an exam and monitoring.
 You may be admitted to the hospital depending on the severity of the abruption or you may be able to rest at home.
 Your healthcare provider will:

 - Ask how much bleeding has occurred.

 - Ask where you feel pain and how intense the pain is.

 - Monitor your blood pressure.

-- Monitor the baby’s heart rate and movement.
+- Monitor the fetal heart rate and movement.

 - Monitor your contractions.

-- Use ultrasound to locate the bleeding and to check your baby.
+- Use ultrasound to locate the bleeding and to check the fetus.